PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 {% include feature_row id="feature_row4"%}

 --->

+### Award Ceremony

+The award ceremony for the youth art contest will take place on Saturday morning, February 22, 2025, at the Tualatin River National Wildlife Refuge.
+Stay tuned for more details.

 ### Program Overview:

 The Oregon Chinese Coalition (OCC) aims to provide an Art Contest for the community in collaboration with the [Friends of Tualatin River NWRC](https://fotr.wildapricot.org/) (Friends) and the [Tualatin River NWRC](https://www.fws.gov/refuge/Tualatin_River/) (Refuge).
 The goals of the program are intended to assist in the following ways: